 All employees are expected to understand and follow the Company's policies on Equal Opportunity, Harassment, and Open Door Communications.
-More detailed information about these policies can be found in SIMON (link).
+More detailed information about these policies can be found in the HR Corporate Policies Table of Contents in Simon or by contacting an HR representative.